faisaltkr/gsofttechnologies/README.md

 ## About The project
 ```
-    The project creation involves the utilization of Laravel, Blade, Vite, and Bootstrap 6.
+    The project creation involves the utilization of Laravel 10, Blade, Vite, and Bootstrap 6.
     Laravel is a PHP framework known for its elegant syntax and powerful features, offering
     efficient routing, database management, and authentication.
 Blade is the templating engine
     used in Laravel, simplifying the creation of dynamic views.
 Vite is a fast development